precice/precice.github.io/pages/docs/adapters/calculix/adapter-calculix-pastix-build.md

 ### Building OpenBLAS

-Clone OpenBLAS source code and build it with 8 bytes integers option.
+Clone OpenBLAS source code and build it with 8-byte integers.

 ```bash
     cd ~